chrizzlekicks/virtualcolor/README.md

 ## Project Description

-This project started as a Web Dev learning experience powered by [BASF](www.basf.com) and [edyoucated](www.edyoucated.org) and evolved into something more than that. @stephanus1 and myself embarked on a journey to learn the craftsmanship of Web Development, but eventually we got hooked and decided to build a full product landing page for one of our company's digital products (_AUROOM_).

-The learning journey essentially encompassed of two steps:
-1. Online courses
-    * learn the basics of HTML, CSS, JavaScript
-    * dive into advanced topics, e.g. NodeJS for server-side coding and Bootstrap for a modern, grid-based CSS framework
-2. Coding Project
-    * apply what was learned

 In order to realize a product page at a larger scale, we had to plan ahead and come up with a general structure.
 We therefore decided to put our ideas together in a Miro board.
 The outcome can be found below.

 ![Information Architecture](https://github.com/chrizzlekicks/virtualcolor/blob/main/Img/AUROOM_Landing_Page-Information_Architecture.jpg)